A Man Called Horse, Eskimo, Grey Owl, Hollywood, Indian, Innuit, Native American, Richard Harris, Stereotypes, White Dawn

 When Archie falls for a young Mohawk woman named Pony, his life begins to change dramatically.
 He gives up trapping after she adopts two beaver orphaned by his own traps and the tough old trapper finds himself unable to resist their charms.
 Facing ruin, Archie opts to write a book about the forests and the need for conservation.
 This becomes the first of many publications and speaking engagements.
 All seems to be going well.

 …except that Grey Owl seems a little testy at times.
 He is nervous when told that newspaper reporters are looking to write stories about him, and inconsistencies begin to creep into his story.
 Why does he dye his hair?
 And was it his father that was Scottish and his mother Apache, or was it the reverse?
 Pressed on details, he becomes angry.
-No-one questions his adoption by a local Ojibwa community, but it becomes increasingly clear that something is wrong has set in when Grey Owl reluctantly sets out for a 3 month tour of England.
+No-one questions his adoption by a local Ojibwa community, but it becomes increasingly clear that something is wrong when Grey Owl reluctantly sets out for a 3 month tour of England.
 It is the chance of a lifetime.
 Why the hesitation?

 We soon learn the answer.